yilinjiang/ProjectTIER_R/README.md

 rendered properly on GitHub, and any changes can be tracked.
 It should be named `README.md`.
 This file should be stored in the top level of your repository.

+This is what I add to the original file.